-Detailed information on improper payments for the U.S. government is available online at www.paymen-taccuracy.gov.
-FCA data are not included on this website because we do not have any programs that were designated by OMB as high priority, and our risk assessments did not identify any programs or activities that were susceptible to significant improper payments.
-Thus, we are not required to perform any statistically valid estimates of improper payments or report on root cause identification, corrective actions, or reduction targets.
+The Payment Integrity Information Act of 2019 requires agencies to report annual improper payment estimates for OMB-designated high-priority programs and programs that are susceptible to significant improper payments.
+FCA does not have any programs that were designated by OMB as high priority, and our risk assessments did not identify any programs or activities that were susceptible to significant improper payments.
+Thus, we are not required to submit annual payment information to OMB.